 1. Built-in integrations and parsers

 Proper integration with existing infrastructure and tools, such as firewalls, EDR, and cloud resources, is essential for any SIEM.
 A SIEM for small businesses should offer built-in configurations/parsers for the most common vendors and devices, so that customers can start collecting logs and events immediately.
-The broader the support of various log types the better (e.g. Windows event logs, firewall logs, cloud services (e.g., MS365, AWS), and syslog from networking devices, etc.).
+The broader the support of various log types the better (e.g. syslog, Windows event logs, JSON, CEF, LEEF and others).

 An important part of parsing is also log normalization that ensures logs are structured and searchable out of the box, eliminating the need for complex manual formatting.